-Section 5.03 - Traffic Safety Problem Identification and Program Areas

-A "traffic safety problem" is an identifiable subgroup of motor vehicle drivers, pedestrians, vehicles, or roadways that are statistically higher in crash experience than is normally expected.
-Data analysis is essential to understanding who is crashing, where they're crashing, and why.
+Section 5.03 - Traffic Safety Problem Identification and Program Areas essential to understanding who is crashing, where they're crashing, and why.
 The UHSO reviews local, county, and state crash data to identify roadway users - motorists, pedestrians, bicyclists, teens, for example - with a statistically higher crash rate.
 This data, combined with citation, licensing, vehicle miles traveled, and demographic information, are analyzed to help the UHSO and its partners understand what is prompting crashes and the resulting injuries and fatalities on Utah roadways.
 Traffic safety enforcement grants are awarded based on problem identification.